adleatherwood/FunctionalLink.Next/FunctionalLink.DocFx/articles/the-option.md

 var user = FindUser(1)
     .Then(GreetUser);
 ```
 All of these arrangements provide the same functionality.
+Just expressed
-Just expressed differently.
-It just depends on your taste as to how
-you prefer to express your logic.
+differently.
+It just depends on your taste as to how you prefer to express your
+logic.
 This library is geared towards the last version.
-It's hard to get more readable than:
+It's hard to get more
-"Find user then greet user".
+readable than: `Find user then greet user`.

 ## Substitution
 You can also, make substitutions for when values are not present: